Majors and minors can be found in the Academics section of the website.

 The Office of Community-Engaged Learning collaborates with students, faculty, and community partners to develop projects whereby students apply academic skills and knowledge to address a community need, issue, or problem and to enhance student learning.

-The Office of Career Services provide opportunities for you to explore a variety of occupations, gain valuable experience, and make connections to employers, grad schools, and other resources.
+The Center for Career and Professional Development provide opportunities for you to explore a variety of occupations, gain valuable experience, and make connections to employers, grad schools, and other resources.

 The Counseling Center offers individual and group counseling, as well as workshops, that help you explore your personal concerns and identify more effective ways of handling them.
 Personal concerns sometimes play a role in academic success.
 Please know we have services to support you.